Inverses of Product Kernels and Flag Kernels on Graded Lie Groups: Inversion Theorem for Product Kernels

-We will make use of an equivalent definition for product singular integral operators of order $s$.
-To do so, we first define the building blocks of such operators in the next definition.
+We will make use of an equivalent definition for product singular integral operators of order $(s_1, \ldots, s_{\nu})$ by Street.
+To do so, we first introduce the building blocks of such operators in the next definition which adapts Definition 4.1.11 p.228 and Definition 5.1.8 p.270 in \cite{Str14} to our setting.